-The following are sent from the server to the client in the rgbAuxOut auxiliary buffer on method EcDoConnectEx.
+The blocks sent from the server to the client in the rgbAuxOut auxiliary buffer on the EcDoConnectEx method to provide server topology information are described in the following table.
 Each of these auxiliary blocks MUST be preceded by a properly formatted AUX_HEADER header (see section 2.2.2.2).